 15+ awesome DIY, off-grid backyard games to play — I can’t wait to try them out with my family!

-Sure, our boys can entertain themselves to no end with their bikes and sticks, but we knew we wanted to have some special games and activities we could pull out for family time or neighborhood get togethers should the need arise, plus these are fun activities to do year-round – even without a world-wide catastrophe!
-They’re great for normal playtime, and perfect for off-grid, backyard play.
-They also shouldn’t have to require that I go out and buy expensive play equipement – and can be do it yourself from items around the house or easily purchased to DIY.
+Sure, our boys can entertain themselves to no end with their bikes and sticks, but we knew we wanted to have some special backyard games and activities we could pull out for family time or neighborhood get-togethers should the need arise.
+Plus, these are fun activities to do year-round – even without a world-wide catastrophe!
+They’re great for normal playtime and perfect for off-grid, backyard play.
+They also don’t require that I go out and buy expensive play equipment.
+These games can be DIY by using items around the house.
 So here’s Pinterest to the rescue!
 (I think I might mourn losing Pinterest more than anything if the world goes dark!)

 Simply cut down some PVC pipe (here’s a good saw which will work for you if you don’t have a powered option), painting it, and using golf balls, you have a great ‘skee-ball’-esque backyard game!

 Super-sized Farkle or Yahtzee??
 Yes, please!
 You can purchase this from a few different suppliers online, or you can make your own version from foam.
 Get an inflatable set that store easily when not in use.

 Giant DIY Backyard Kerplunk

 DIY Backyard Toss Game

 Another take on a toss to target game – this upcycled setup is easy to put together and can have lots of skill.

 Who needs fancy water toys – this requires little water and can be played with for hours.
 Just use some inexpensive, colorful, household sponges cut into strips, bound by hair elastics (will last longer than a rubber band.
 Watch the above video to see how!)